If you’re a fitness buff, you probably know it can be an expensive hobby.

 And her next purchase?
 A doorway chin-up bar, as long as she can find a good place in her home to install it.
 They cost between $20 and $40, and work way more body parts than just your arms: core, back, shoulders, you name it.

 Staying Fit Might Be Hard, But It Doesn’t Have to Be Complicated

-Since Constantine’s a capital-A Athlete, she supplements her in-home fitness pursuits with a strenuous training program involving long runs, swims and bike rides.
+Since Constantine’s a capital-A Athlete, she supplements her at-home workouts with a strenuous training program involving long runs, swims and bike rides.